Patrick Nzuzi

-Patrick Nzuzi born (24 October 1992) is a British-Congolese footballer who represented the DR Congo national football team.
+Patrick Nzuzi born (24 October 1992) is a Congolese footballer who represented the DR Congo national football team.

 Early life and education

 Nzuzi was born in Lubumbashi, DR Congo to Pascal Longelo Nzuzi and Philomène Ibwata Wa Kucha.
 Patrick Nzuzi moved to the United Kingdom in 2005.
 He got into football at an early age and was signed by the academy of Newcastle United F.C.

 He has a Bachelor's degree in Sport and Exercise Management from the University of Kent which was completed during his footballing career and a Master's in High performance sport completed in Barcelona, Spain.

 Career

 Nzuzi joined the Newcastle United academy aged 13 in 2005 and signed his first professional contract at Newcastle United aged 18 in 2010.

 Newcastle United

 Nzuzi made his reserve team debut aged 16 against Rotherham, and impressed the first team manager, Chris Hughton.

-He captained the Under-18 team during the 2009–2010 season and was part of the Newcastle United team that reached the FA Youth Cup semi-final in 2009–2010.
+He captained the Under-18 team during the 2009–10 season and was part of the Newcastle United team that reached the FA Youth Cup semi-final in 2009–10.

 He scored his first Newcastle United Reserves goal against Bedlington on 1 February 2012.